Shayaan-Kashif/currency_conversion/README.md

 ## Features

 - Convert dollar and cent amounts to words
-- Handles single digits, tens, hundreds, and thousands
+- Handles single digits, tens, hundreds, thousands and hundred thousands
 - Supports proper pluralization for dollars and cents

 ## Usage